 If you are an artist, what does this have to do with you?
 Let’s assume you’ve completed a track.
 You recorded it, mastered it and you distributed it to music retailers and streaming providers.
 Here’s what you need to know: If you haven’t registered yourself as a songwriter with a PRO, and if you don’t have a publisher or a publishing administrator to collect royalties and the publisher’s share of your royalties, you’re missing out on money.
 It comes into play especially for independent artists who are doing well overseas (outside of the U.S.) due to some international copyright law differences.

-So, how do you know if you have royalties sitting around?
+So, how do you know if you have publishing royalties sitting around?

 - Played on terrestrial radio (think of a traditional FM radio station)

 - Played on online streaming services like Spotify, Pandora, etc.

 - Played in clubs and performed live in venues (whether by you as a performer, by a DJ in a club in Sweden, or a cover band in a pub in Nashville)

 - Played in businesses (retail stores, restaurants, hotels, etc.) as background music

 - Played on TV (an episode of a show, on a sports channel, in an advertisement, etc.)